DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Mode Suffixes ###

 Suffixes modify the behaviour of the selected fire mode in some way.
-Currently, they are only accessible via the gunnery control GUI.
+Only one suffix may be applied.

 Suffix | Effect
 :---: | :---
 NONE | None
-FLUX_BELOW90 | Weapon will hold fire if ship flux >= 90%
+Flux<90% | Weapon will hold fire if ship flux >= 90%
-FLUX_BELOW75 | Weapon will hold fire if ship flux >= 75%
+Flux<75% | Weapon will hold fire if ship flux >= 75%
-FLUX_BELOW50 | Weapon will hold fire if ship flux >= 50%
+Flux<50% | Weapon will hold fire if ship flux >= 50%

 ## Settings ##